 Born a Siberian peasant in 1869, Grigori Rasputin became a mystic and renegade monk who entranced the Romanovs — and ended up being assassinated because of it.

 While many of us know the broad strokes of that tale, there are nevertheless a number of things that most don’t know about the “Mad Monk.”
 This is the bizarre story of Grigori Rasputin’s life — and his even stranger death.

 Before he was known as the “Mad Monk,” Grigori Rasputin came from perhaps the least promising background possible.

 Why Rasputin Was A Hard Man To Live With

 Grigori Rasputin didn’t drop the act when he returned home, which over the years grew increasingly rare.
-Every time he came back to his family’s house, he insisted on mandatory prayer and religious services that could last hours.
+Every time he came back to his family’s house, he insisted on mandatory prayer and religious services that could last for hours.
 Every day was potentially an ordeal when Rasputin was home.

-After the first few marathon preaching sessions, the men of Pokrovskoe had learned to live with his eccentricities — for their own safety.
-When Grigori Rasputin felt he was being mocked, he had a reputation for plunging into the crowd and pummeling as many men as he could catch while screaming damnation at them.
+After the first few preaching sessions, the men of Pokrovskoe learned to live with his eccentricities — for their own safety.
+When Grigori Rasputin felt he was being mocked, he had a reputation for plunging into the crowd and pummeling as many men as he could while screaming damnation at them.

-How The “Mad Monk” Made Powerful Friends
+How The Mad Monk Made Powerful Friends

 Given the relative inactivity of Western Siberia, Grigori Rasputin started attracting crowds.
 Lacking a local church, Rasputin started holding religious services in his own house, complete with healings and miracles.